Koselugo (Selumetinib)

 Important Warnings

-There are several important safety considerations before starting Koselugo treatment.
+There are several important warnings to consider before taking Koselugo.

 Who Should Not Take Koselugo

-Do not take Koselugo if you are allergic to selumetinib or any of the ingredients, have severe liver disease, are pregnant or intend to become pregnant, or are breastfeeding.
-Koselugo should not be given to children below 2 years of age.
+Do not take Koselugo if you have a known allergy to selumetinib or any of its ingredients, have severe liver disease, are pregnant or planning to become pregnant, or are breastfeeding.

 Medical Conditions to Discuss